 GOLDEN Airbrush Medium can be mixed with GOLDEN Fluid Acrylics to create an excellent fabric paint that does not require heat-setting.
 A blending ratio of at least 1:1 is recommended.
 Other GOLDEN Acrylics such as the Heavy Body Acrylics, Iridescent/Interference Colors and Fluorescent Colors can be used as well.

-GOLDEN Airbrush Colors are not recommended for fabric use.
+GOLDEN Airbrush Colors and GOLDEN High Flow Acrylics are not recommended for fabric use.
 However, if using these colors is desired, blend with GAC 900, a thin heat-settable medium expressly designed for fabric applications.
 This mixture will not perform as well as the Airbrush Medium/Fluid Acrylics mix.

 Paint Type (1 Part Paint addition in all mixtures)